Why Does Honey Crystallize? (And Why You Need To Fix It)

 Decrystallizing your honey a few times shouldn’t have a negative impact on it if you follow these steps each time.

-Get the real stuff with New Zealand Honey Co.
+Get the Real Stuff from New Zealand Honey Co.

 The best way to tell that your honey is genuinely 100% pure is to opt for UMF™ graded manuka honey.